jumanjihouse/docker-aws/README.md

 If all tests pass on master branch in the unattended test harness, it pushes the built images to the Docker hub.

-The upstream awscli utility is updated frequently, so we have added a simple automation to trigger a parameterized build on circleci once per hour.
+We trigger a parameterized build on circleci multiple times per day.
+When there is a new version of awscli on pip, we build and publish a new image.
 See [`ci/autobuild`](ci/autobuild) for details.